 Boulder International Visitors Club

 Working with the Boulder International Visitors Club will allow students to assist in organizing US State Department visitors who come to Boulder for professional exchange, learn about other countries’ economy, business, government, social structure and customs; meet high caliber, promising young professionals from around the world, and much more.
-(No website available, please contact Zuzabohley@gmail.com)
+(Please contact Zuzabohley@gmail.com)

 Boulder-Jalapa Friendship City Projects